YaleDHLab/wordmap/README.md

 `--encoding` The encoding of input files

-`--max_words` The maximum number of words to include in the visualization
+`--max_n` The maximum number of words/docs to include in the visualization

 `--layouts` The layouts to include in the output data `{umap, tsne, grid}`